PrestaShop/docs/modules/sample-modules/example-hooks/actionValidateOrder.md

     );
     ```

-A classic use-case for this hook could be :
+A classic use case for this hook could be:

-> I want to reward my customers on their _n-th_ order
+_I want to reward my customers on their n-th order_

 ```php
 <?php